panther-labs/panther_analysis_tool/README.md

 $ pipenv run -- make deps
 ```

-Use the [pip](https://pip.pypa.io/en/stable/) package manager (locally for now) to install `panther-cli`.
+Use the [pip](https://pip.pypa.io/en/stable/) package manager (locally for now) to install `panther_analysis_tool`.

 ```bash
 $ pipenv run -- pip3 install -e .
 ```

-If you want to use the `panther-cli` tool outside of the virtual environment, install it to the host directly.
+If you want to use the `panther_analysis_tool` tool outside of the virtual environment, install it to the host directly.

 ```bash
 $ make deps